headwaymaps/headway/README.md

 The project is also missing:

 - A way to download GTFS feeds (maybe from [here](https://database.mobilitydata.org/)?)
-- Steps to download/build elevation tiles for valhalla
 - Kubernetes config for production use

 ### Architecture